Single Pop Noise When Braking: What Causes It and How to Fix it

 If your car’s brakes are not properly adjusted, this can cause the vehicle to shake when braking.
 The shaking causes the brake pads to come into contact with the rotor – a process that produces a single pop sound.

-Brake fluid can also be contaminated by water if the brake lines are not leak-proof or are old, cracked, or corroded.
-This can cause one of the most common reasons for a single pop sound when braking.
+This can be one of the most common reasons for a single pop sound when braking.
 When the brake fluid is contaminated, it can cause the brake pads and rotor to freeze.

 If there are any foreign objects caught in the brakes (e.g., leaves, twigs, nuts, bolts), this can also cause a popping noise when braking.
 This happens because as the object rubs against the brake pads and rotor, it creates friction which produces noise.